agmmnn/awesome-blender/README.md

     -   [VSEQF](https://github.com/snuq/VSEQF) : is an overhaul for Blender's VSE that can completely change your workflow.
 Designed for quick, mouse and keyboard balanced editing with a focus on real-time feedback.
     -   [Transform Tools](https://github.com/doakey3/VSE_Transform_Tools) : Quickly transform, crop and fade video strips in Blender's Video Sequence Editor.
     -   [Easy Proxy](https://github.com/cgvirus/blender-vse-easy-proxy) : Blender addon to create proxy files for Video Sequence Editor (VSE) easily using FFMPEG.
-    -   [Parallel_Render](https://github.com/elmopl/ktba/wiki/Addons) : Render the output from the Sequencer multithreaded through the Render siderbar.
+    -   [Parallel_Render](https://github.com/elmopl/ktba/wiki/Addons) : Render the output from the Sequencer multithreaded through the Render sidebar.
     -   [Export EDL](https://github.com/tin2tin/ExportEDL) : Exports: video, audio and dissolves. to ex.
 Davinci Resolve, Lightworks, Final Cut Pro & Premiere Pro.
     -   [Import EDL](https://github.com/tin2tin/import_edl) : Imports: video, audio and dissolves.
     -   [Freesound Add-on](https://github.com/iwkse/freesound/tree/freesound-2.0) : is an addon for Blender that allows users to create and edit subtitles for movies or music.
     -   [Push to Talk](https://github.com/britalmeida/blender_addon_push_to_talk) : Convenient recording of scratch dialog for an edit.
     -   [Scene Strip Tools](https://github.com/tin2tin/scene_strip_tools) : Preview Scene Strips directly in the 3D View.
     -   [Subsimport](https://github.com/doakey3/Subsimport) : is an addon for Blender that allows users to create and edit subtitles for movies or music.
+    -   [LUT Exporter](https://github.com/ichlubna/BlenderLUTExporter) : is an addon for export of LUT .cube files from the VSE adjustment layer.
 -   TextEditor:
     -   [TexTension](https://github.com/K-410/textension) : For increasing productivity and generally trying to match the writing experience of a modern text editor.
     -   [Code Editor](https://github.com/K-410/blender-scripts/blob/master/2.8/code_editor.py) : Adds minimap, text tabs, whitespace markers and indent guides.